 - Your breasts are too large compared to your body frame, and you find it difficult to find tops or dresses that fit.

-- Your breasts cause neck, back, or shoulder pain, or skin irritation under your breasts.
+- You have skin irritation under your breasts.

-- You are self-conscious about the overly large appearance of your breasts.
+- You are self-conscious about the overly large size of your breasts.

 - You have poor posture caused by excessive breast weight.

 - You experience difficulty breathing or notice shoulder grooving from your bra straps.

 The best candidates for breast reduction are women who have fully developed breasts, are in a healthy state, and have realistic expectations for their breast reduction procedure.
 The trade-offs of breast reduction surgery must be acceptable to you and include permanent scars on your breasts, the possibility of numbness in the nipple-areolar complexes, and the possible inability to breastfeed.
 A consultation with Dr. Capek will help fully determine your candidacy.